 On October 29, 2011, Penn State beat Illinois 10-7 to run its record to 8-1.
 It was Paterno’s 409th victory and the last game he would ever coach.
 On November 5, 2011, a Pennsylvania grand jury concluded a long investigation by charging Jerry Sandusky, the team’s defensive coordinator from 1977 to 1999, with sexually assaulting multiple boys over a period of years.
 He was convicted the following year on 45 out of 48 counts of sex abuse and was sentenced to 30 to 60 years in prison.

-A case like Sandusky’s would have drawn attention anywhere, but with the squeaky-clean reputation of Penn State and Paterno, the scandal quickly became a top national news story.
+The sexual abuse scandal would have drawn attention anywhere, but with the squeaky-clean reputation of Penn State and Paterno, it quickly became a top national news story.
 Paterno expressed regret he did not do more and offered to resign at the end of the season but, on the night of November 9, 2011, the Board of Trustees fired him.
 Days later, Paterno was diagnosed with lung cancer, and he died on January 22, 2012.

 Paterno’s firing did not end the trouble for Penn State created by Sandusky’s crimes.
 In July 2012, an independent commission hired by the university to investigate the scandal blamed administrators, including Paterno, for allowing Sandusky to prey on young people.
 While Paterno supporters vigorously disputed that conclusion, the NCAA — the college sports governing body — bypassed its own investigative process and issued a series of sanctions.
 Penn State was fined $60 million and banned from bowl games for four years.
 Scholarships were reduced by as many as 20 a season, and players would be allowed to transfer without having to sit out a year, which was the rule at the time.